ucb-introstat/introstat-spring-2017/syllabus/syllabus-stat20.md

 - If you have an emergency, talk to me later during class or office hours.
 - I strongly encourage you to ask questions about the syllabus, covered material, and assignments during class time or lab discussions.
 - I prefer to have conversations in person rather than via email, thus allowing us to get to know each other better and fostering a more collegial learning atmosphere.

-### Academic Honesty

-I (Gaston Sanchez) expect you to do your own work and to uphold the standards of intellectual integrity.
-Collaborating on homework is fine and I encourage you to work together—--but copying is not, nor is having somebody else submit assignments for you.
-Cheating will not be tolerated.
-Anyone found cheating will receive an F and will be reported to the [Center for the Student Conduct](http://sa.berkeley.edu/conduct).
-If you are having trouble with an assignment or studying for an exam, or if you are uncertain about permissible and impermissible conduct or collaboration, please come see me with your questions.

 ### Accommodation Policy